-There are a few places in the world that compare to the incredible landscape you will see in the Sahara Desert.
-Just slow down, relax and admire the uniqueness of rolling dunes because this unique environment is a rear place in the world.
+Few places in the world compare to the incredible landscape you will see in the Sahara Desert.
+Just slow down, relax, and admire the uniqueness of rolling dunes because this unique environment is a rear place in the world.
 There is a saying once you visit the Sahara Desert, you will never be the same anymore.

 Here are activities you can enjoy turning your visit:

 - The sunrises and sunsets are gorgeous and worth being awake

 - Stargazing offers an unforgettable experience in Sahara